wangweiran0129/Degree_Project_Network_Calculus/README.md

 - Special Acknowledgement to:
     - Bondorf Steffen (Bondorf.Steffen@ruhr-uni-bochum.de) and Alexander Scheffler (Alexander.Scheffler@ruhr-uni-bochum.de) for the support of the usage of NetCal/DNC tool.
     - Etienne Orliac (etienne.orliac@epfl.ch) for the support of the configuration of torch enviroment on EPFL IZAR cluster.
-    - Hadidane Karim (karim.hadidane@epfl.ch) for the support of the implementation of GNN reproduction.
+    - Hadidane Karim (karim.hadidane@epfl.ch) for providing the base code of GNN reproduction.